DataDog/hiring-engineers/answers.md

 5 - I created a yaml configuration file here, with the required inputs but empty values.

-6 - Here is the python file with methods for the random sample check.
-First there is the sample method, printing a random integer value.
-Then there is the DogStatsD gauge method, naming the check as the first parameter and the random value (method) as the second parameter.
+6 - Here is the python file with the method for the random sample check.
+I defined the value variable before the check method and passed it as a parameter.

+7 - I cloned the postgres dashboard here.

+8 - Here are a few of the metrics I added to the cloned dashboard.
+      - Random Sample Number Test as a timeseries graph
+      - Hello World Example check as a query value graph
+      - Average Serialization Status on a heat map

+9 - Sending a snapshot of the random sample number graph to my email with a box drawn around where the metric is above 0.90.